MrMonsh/Auto-Splitters/Pepsiman/documentation.md

 ### EndOfThirdLevel
 This address tells us exactly when we stop controlling Pepsiman at the end of the third level of each act, given that GameState doesn't pick up on this

-EndOfThirdLevel Values:
+#### EndOfThirdLevel Values
 + 24480: Lost control of Pepsiman (due to reaching the end of the level)
 + 67817236: Currently playing the level, paused or at the main menu
 + 151703316: Currently playing level 1-2
 + 3774875200: Fade out at the end of level cutscene

+### CurrentHoveredMainMenuItem
-CurrentHoveredMainMenuItem tells us which is the current MAIN menu item we're stepped on, from the list of available items of our main menu.
+This address tells us which is the current MAIN menu item we're stepped on, from the list of available items of our main menu.
 The amount of items may vary depending whether you have played the game before or not, given the Free Play and Continue options are unlocked in this fashion.
-Values: 0 is the top item, 1 is the one right under it, and so on.
++ 0 is the top item, 1 is the one right under it, and so on.
-As such, "Game Start" is always value 0, since it's always at the top of the main menu, and this is the one we're concerned with.
+  + As such, "Game Start" is always value 0, since it's always at the top of the main menu, and this is the one we're concerned with.
-If you enter a sub-menu (such as Options or Free Play), this value doesn't change, regardless of what you do inside it.
+  + If you enter a sub-menu (such as Options or Free Play), this value doesn't change, regardless of what you do inside it.

+### MenuItemIsSelected
-MenuItemIsSelected tells us if the current menu item was selected (ie. player pressed circle to select it).
+This address tells us if the current menu item was selected (ie. player pressed circle to select it).

-MenuItemIsSelected Values:
+#### MenuItemIsSelected Values
 + 64: Passive State
 + 20: Menu Item Selected